top of page

 “Portraits that breathe, legacies that live.”

-Throughout the following weekend, workshops led by Tereza Bušková, Rebeka Jurčacková, and Shivone extended this spirit of connection.
-Through art, history, voice, and movement, they invited participants to explore their own heritage and creative expression, turning the exhibition into a living dialogue between past and present.
+Part of the exhibitions were workshops led by artists fetured in the project: Tereza Buskova, Rebeka Jurcackova, and Shivone.
+They extended the spirit of connection.
+Through art, history, voice and movement, they invited participants to explore their own heritage and creative expression, turning the exhibition into a living dialogue between past and present.

 This project strengthens Slovak and Czech communities in the UK, fostering intergenerational and cross-sector dialogue through over 20 partner organisations.